mjit584/2020/content/pages/waste/index.md

 </div>
 <div class="story-content">

 He squats lower and tears open the side of the black garbage bag, standing back as food scraps and crumpled wads of paper towel tumble out first.
 With great speed, he rummages through the bag, throwing aside any plastic or glass bottles he sees.
-These, he explains, can be sold back to the stores for5 and 25 cents, respectively.
+These, he explains, can be sold back to the stores for 5 and 25 cents, respectively.
 On a good day, he can make up to $25 Belizean — enough to support his four children and 23 grandchildren.

 It’s hard, dirty work.
 But Cacho’s life is about to get harder.
 When Belize’s plastic ban fully phases in, he won’t be able to sort through and find plastic bottles to sell.
 He’ll lose the majority of his income.